 Documentary 7-8: We Rise By Lifting Others (Honorable Mention)

-Mr. Knight is on his fourth year of teaching media and is already hooked.
-From day one, he was impressed by the creativity his students get to showcase through their work.
+From day one in his media classroom, Mr. Knight was impressed by the creativity his students get to showcase through their work.
 He appreciates the amount of responsibility that students demonstrate in media class and he knows just the right moment to step in and support them.
 While the gear his school has may be a little out of date, he helps students make the most of what they have.
 Just recently, Mr. Knight put in extra effort to refresh their studio gear and is always looking for ways to continue his development as a teacher.
 He knows that with the right combination of technology and creativity, his students are able to create amazing pieces of work.